lauxpaux/portfolio_2023/README.md

-# portfolio_2023
+# Website Portfolio 2023
-A one page portfolio of my work and accomplishments.
+A simple one-page portfolio using HTML, CSS, and Javascript